aburrell/aacgmv2/docs/usage.rst

 The Python package also installs a command called ``aacgmv2`` with several sub-commands that allow conversion between geographic/geodetic and AACGM-v2 magnetic coordinates (mlat, mlon, and mlt).
-The command-line interface allows you to make use of the Python library even if you don't know or use Python.
+The Command-Line Interface (CLI) allows you to make use of the Python library even if you don't know or use Python.
 See :doc:`Reference → Command-line interface <reference/cli>` for a list of arguments to the commands.
 Below are some simple usage examples.

 Convert geographic/magnetic coordinates